 To view this activity, you will need Internet Explorer 7.0+ or Firefox 3.0+ with Windows Media Player 9+, RealPlayer 12+ or Adobe Flash Player 9+.
 Be sure to disable any pop-up blocking software prior to beginning this activity.

-This activity is designed to meet the educational needs of case managers, health and wellness coaches, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other health care professionals who have an interest in the care of individuals with chronic pain.
+This activity is designed to meet the educational needs of case managers, nurses, nurse practitioners, pharmacists, pharmacy technicians, PAs, physicians, psychologists, social workers, therapists and other health care professionals who have an interest in the care of individuals with chronic pain.

 At the end of this educational activity, participants should be able to:

 - Discuss the prevalence and rationale related to the use of complementary and integrative therapies in pain care.

 - Examine the evidence for common complementary and integrative therapies in the treatment of pain.